Raytheon Coyote: Block 3/Coyote LE SR

+equipped with the 2 x 4-cell Block 3/Coyote Launchers placed on the aft of the superstructure.

+equipped with the 1 x 8-cell Block 3/Coyote Launchers placed on the aft of the superstructure between the port-side torpedo tubes and VLS launchers.

 On 28 February 2021, Raytheon received a contract from the U.S. Navy for the Coyote Block 3 to provide an ISR and strike capability when launched from unmanned surface vehicles (USVs) and unmanned underwater vehicles (UUVs).
 Raytheon announced in August 2021 that a demonstration of the Block 3 in an air intercept test had used a non-kinetic warhead to defeat a swarm of 10 drones.
 This type of payload reduces potential collateral damage and enables the variant to be recovered and reused.
 The Block 3 Coyote was originally intended to have a more traditional UAV design with wings and an electric motor similar to the original Coyote Block 1, but bigger in size.
 By 2025 Coyote Block 3 had been renamed Coyote Launched Effect Short Range (Coyote LE SR), initially referred to by the Army only as a "670".

 In March 2025, RTX successfully test-fired a Coyote LE SR from an unmodified M2 Bradley Fighting Vehicle's TOW missile launcher, as well as from a Modular Effects Launcher rack mounted on a Bell 407 helicopter in a separate test.
 Compared to the original Coyote Block 3 design, the TOW-launched version had been redesigned without visible wings or strakes, instead featuring new triple pop-out grid fins at the rear and no other visible control surfaces.
 Dropping any mentions of the Coyote Block 3's anti-air capabilities, the Coyote LE SR is marketed as a multi-launch platform, recoverable, reusable system that can be configured for surveillance and reconnaissance, electronic warfare, signal relay, or as a one-way munition in the form of a suicide drone.

+In June 2025, during the deployment of the USS Gerald R. Ford carrier strike group, the (Flight IIA) destroyers, USS Bainbridge and USS Winston S. Churchill, had both been pictured equipped with a pair of Block 3 Coyote launchers on the aft superstructure on both ships.

+On April 8, 2026, USS Carl M. Levin was seen in the Pacific Ocean with a new unknown launcher on her aft, between her port-side torpedo tubes and VLS launchers.
+Following the sighting, a U.S. Navy spokesperson revealed the launcher was an upgraded version of the Block 3/Coyote LE SR launcher previously seen on the Bainbridge and Winston S. Churchill.
+The Coyote launcher design had received four more cells, totaling to eight cells.